 During the six months ended March 31, 2005, the Company entered into additional interest rate swap agreements with a notional face amount of \$597 million.
-Under these interest rate swap agreements, we agreed to receive floating-rate payments (based on three-month LIBOR rates) in exchange for fixed-rate payments.
+Under these interest rate swap agreements, we agreed to receive floating-rate payments (based on three-month LIBOR rates) in exchange for fixedrate payments.
 Based on the addition of the new interest-rate swap agreements, each 25 basis point increase or decrease in interest rates would increase or decrease our annual interest expense and cash outlay by approximately \$1 million.
 This potential increase or decrease is based on the simplified assumption that the level of floating-rate debt remains constant with an immediate across the board increase or decrease as of March 31, 2005 with no subsequent changes in rates for the remainder of the period.

 As previously described, Holdings issued approximately \$450 million of variable-rate debt in December 2004.
-Although the Company is not a party to, or an obligor on, the Holdings Notes, the cash flow of the Company will be needed to service Holdings' interest obligations thereunder.
-Accordingly, each 25 basis point increase or decrease in interest rates would increase or decrease the Company's annual cash funding requirements by approximately \$1 million.
+Each 25 basis point increase or decrease in interest rates would increase or decrease the Company's annual cash funding requirements by approximately \$1 million.
 This potential increase or decrease is based on the simplified assumption that the level of floating-rate debt remains constant with an immediate across-the-board increase or decrease as of March 31, 2005 and no subsequent change in rates for the remainder of the period.
-Additionally, in connection with the Initial Common Stock Offering, this variable debt will be repaid and no potential funding requirement will remain subsequent to the redemption date in relation to changes in interest rates.
+Additionally, remaining connection with the Initial Common Stock Offering, this variable debt will be repaid and no potential funding requirement will remain subsequent to the redemption date in relation to changes in interest rates.